 Nominating Committee.
 The primary purposes of the Nominating Committee of the Board of Directors are to: (i) make recommendations to the Board of Directors regarding the size of the Board of Directors, (ii) make recommendations to the Board of Directors regarding criteria for the selection of director nominees, (iii) identify and recommend to the Board of Directors for selection as director nominees individuals qualified to become members of the Board of Directors, including stockholder recommendations, and (iv) recommend committee assignments to the Board of Directors.
 The qualities and skills sought in prospective members of the Board of Directors will be determined by the independent directors.
 Generally, director candidates must be qualified individuals who, if added to the Board of Directors, would provide the mix of director characteristics, experience, perspective and skills appropriate for the Company.
 Criteria for selection of candidates will include, but not be limited to: (i) business and financial acumen, as determined by the committee in its discretion, (ii) qualities reflecting a proven record of accomplishment and ability to work with others, (iii) knowledge of the Company's industry, (iv) relevant experience and knowledge of corporate governance practices, and (v) expertise in an area relevant to the Company.
-The Nominating Committee does not have a written policy with respect to Board of Directors diversity; however, the committee's goal is to assemble a Board of Directors that brings to the Company a diversity of knowledge, skills and expertise derived from high quality business and perspectives and expanding the knowledge base available to management.
+The Nominating Committee does not have a written policy with respect to Board of Directors diversity; however, the committee's goal is to assemble a Board of Directors that brings to the Company a diversity of knowledge, skills and expertise derived from high quality business and professional experience.
+We believe a Board of Directors with these attributes leads to improved Company performance by encouraging new ideas and perspectives and expanding the knowledge base available to management.
 The Nominating Committee met two (2) times during the fiscal year ended April 30, 2016, each coinciding with formal meetings of the Board of Directors.
 The Nominating Committee's members are Messrs.
-Pohl (chairman of the committee), Johnson, and Swartz.
+Po